 Therefor the company is capable to check, control and communicate periodically if they are on track to meet the strategy in and beyond the budget horizon.
 The strategic intent itself will guide in decision-making for decisions within the budget horizon.
 Projects, capabilities and competencies to deliver the strategy are tracked for status and progress by.
 Sensitivity analysis around the strategic plan are managed by the OSM as input for periodic planning meetings.
 Priorities are change and resources re-allocated if business circumstances or assumptions change.
 This makes the strategy plan dynamic and responsive to business and marketplace changes.

 Once a company enters this last phase, it plans and tracks periodically the budget, the strategic intent and strategic capabilities and competencies.
 The business has a sense if they are on track to meet their BHAG.
-The company can continuously communicate to employees through the planning cycle what to do to deliver the budget and the strategy.
+If the outcomes of the planning cycle are clearly communicated, executives continually update strategy, business goals are better understood, and employees get a clear understanding of how their job contributes to strategy.
+These three planning outcomes are among the most impactful employee-engagement drivers.
+A mature planning cycle can therefore positively impact employee engagement.
+An important notion, as in 2016 only 33% of employees in the US were engaged (Gallup, 2017).

 Planning with a vision in mind